Operation Crossroads: Background

 The Army's candidate to direct the tests, Major General Leslie Groves, head of the Manhattan Project which built the bombs, did not get the job.
 The Joint Chiefs of Staff decided that because the Navy was contributing the most men and materiel, the test should be headed by a naval officer.
 Commodore William S. "Deak" Parsons was a naval officer who had worked on the Manhattan Project and participated in the bombing of Hiroshima.
-He was now the assistant to the Deputy Chief of Naval Operations for Special Weapons, Vice Admiral William H. P. Blandy, whom he proposed for the role.
+He had been promoted to assistant to the Deputy Chief of Naval Operations for Special Weapons, Vice Admiral William H. P. Blandy, whom Parsons proposed for the role.
 This recommendation was accepted, and on January 11, 1946, President Harry S. Truman appointed Blandy as head of Army/Navy Joint Task Force One (JTF-1), which was created to conduct the tests.
 Parsons became Deputy Task Force Commander for Technical Direction.
 USAAF Major General William E. Kepner was Deputy Task Force Commander for Aviation.
 Blandy codenamed the tests Operation Crossroads.

 Under pressure from the Army, Blandy agreed to crowd more ships into the immediate target area than the Navy wanted, but he refused USAAF Major General Curtis LeMay's demand that "every ship must have a full loading of oil, ammunition, and fuel."
 Blandy's argument was that fires and internal explosions might sink ships that would otherwise remain afloat and be available for damage evaluation.
 When Blandy proposed an all-Navy board to evaluate the results, Senator McMahon complained to Truman that the Navy should not be "solely responsible for conducting operations which might well indeed determine its very existence."
 Truman acknowledged that "reports were getting around that these tests were not going to be entirely on the level."
 He imposed a civilian review panel on Operation Crossroads to "convince the public it was objective."